lowlunk/WB-Tracks/API_REFERENCE.md

 }
 ```

-This API reference covers all available endpoints in the WB-Tracks system.
+This API reference covers all available endpoints in the WB-Tracks system including the new photo management features and enhanced mobile support.
 For implementation examples and more detailed usage, refer to the main documentation.